Monikagupta5/Capstone_project/README.md

+## <b> The Play Store app data has enormous potential to drive app-making businesses to success.
+Actionable insights can be drawn for developers to work on and capture the Android market. </b>

+## <b> Each app (row) has values for category, rating, size, and more.
+Another dataset contains customer reviews of the Android apps.</b>

+## <b> Explore and analyze the data to discover key factors responsible for app engagement and success. </b>

 # **PROJECT DESCRIPTION**

 *Mobile apps are everywhere.
-According to state counter global stats over 71.86% of mobile operating system market is shared by android worldwide - 'july 2022', so clearly andriod dominates in global market share.They are trouble free to create, profitable or booming & are very useful and because of all these factors, apps are being developed progressively.
-In this project, We will do a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Playstore all across different categories.
-We'll look for different insights in the data to conceive strategies to operate and grasp info.
-The data for this project was taken from the Google Play Store website.The given data files are as follows:*
+According to state counter global stats over 71.86% of the mobile operating system market is shared by Android worldwide - 'July 2022', so clearly Android dominates in global market share.
+They are trouble-free to create, profitable or booming & are very useful and because of all these factors, apps are being developed progressively.
+In this project, We will comprehensively analyse the Android app market by comparing over ten thousand apps in the Google Play store across different categories.
+We'll look for further insights into the data to conceive strategies to operate and grasp info.
+The data for this project was taken from the Google Play Store website.
+The given data files are as follows:*

 # Here we have 2 csv files in the current version of the dataset: